nintervik/2D-Particle-System/docs/README.md

 ```
 Our pool will store particles inside an static array.
 Too keep track of all the particles each particle will have a pointer to the next one.
 Let's see the methods to take a look at this.

 In the constructor we will allocate enough memory for our pool.
-We will talk about how to calculate the pool size later.
+We will talk about how to calculate the pool size later (this will be done in the emitter class).
 This will be done just one time, when a emitter is created.
 When we have reserved the memory we need to link all the elements like in a forward linked list.
 For doing this each particle will have a pointer to the next one.
 Moreover, we will have a special pointer called 'firstAvailable' that will always point to the particle that will be released.
 For now it will pointing to the first element.

 ```cpp
 // This pool constructor sets our particles to available